-- random: is a string of random characters, unique for each recorded call.
-It's purpose is to avoid possible filename collisions if - SSRC: is the RTP SSRC for unidirectional recordings, or "mix" for the bidirectional (combined) audio. - extension: is either "mp3" or "wav", depending on the configuration (rtpproxy.recording.output format)
+- call_ID: SIP Call-ID of the call being recorded - random: is a string of random characters, unique for each recorded call.
+It's purpose is to avoid possible filename collisions if a Call-ID ever gets reused. - SSRC: is the RTP SSRC for unidirectional recordings, or "mix" for the bidirectional (combined) audio. - extension: is either "mp3" or "wav", depending on the configuration (rtpproxy.recording.output_format)